M. M. McCabe

-Mary Margaret Anne McCabe (born 18 December 1948), known as M. M. McCabe, is emerita professor of ancient philosophy at King's College London.
+Mary Margaret Anne McCabe (born 18 December 1948), published as M. M. McCabe and before 1990 as M. M. Mackenzie, is emerita professor of ancient philosophy at King's College London.
 She has written books on Plato and other ancient philosophers, including the pre-Socratics, Socrates and Aristotle.

 Early life

-McCabe was educated at Oxford High School for Girls, and then studied at Newnham College, University of Cambridge, taking her Bachelor of Arts degree in 1970 and her Doctor of Philosophy degree in 1977 in classics.
+McCabe was educated at Oxford High School for Girls, and then studied at Newnham College, Cambridge, taking her Bachelor of Arts degree in 1970 and her Doctor of Philosophy degree in 1977 in classics.
 Her doctoral thesis, Plato's Theory of Punishment and Its Antecedents, formed the basis of her first book, Plato on Punishment, published in 1981.

 Academic career

 From 1981 to 1990 McCabe was Fellow in Classics at New Hall, University of Cambridge.
 She joined King's College London in 1990 and retired from her chair in Ancient Philosophy in 2014.
 She is now Keeling Scholar and Honorary Professor in Philosophy at University College London, and a Bye-Fellow of Newnham College, Cambridge.

 In 2017 McCabe gave the Sather Lectures at the University of California, Berkeley, on the subject of 'Seeing and Saying: Plato on Virtue and Knowledge'.

 McCabe was president of the British Philosophical Association from 2009 to 2012, and president of the Mind Association in 2016–2017.

 In July 2017, McCabe was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.